 Sadly, not for this recipe.
 It was created using active dry yeast and it wouldn’t work the same.

-Make these beautiful dinner rolls ahead of time and freeze them or the dough to help save you time for special dinners!
+Make these beautiful dinner rolls ahead of time and freeze baked or freeze the dough to help save you time for special dinners!

 5 star review